116 3rd St SE

 “Call 515-294-2223 and demand that this enabler and supporter of MURDER be immediately fired as a clear and present danger to the students and everyone around her,” Guiliani wrote in a post that as of 5:30 p.m.
 Saturday had nearly 10,000 likes and more than 5,000 retweets.
 “To allay legitimate wide spread fears of violence, Iowa State should announce her removal and referral for criminal investigation at the start of its 4 pm EST football game vs. Arkansas State.”

-Iowa State officials did not immediately respond to The Gazette’s request for comment Saturday and did not issue any press release on Spencer’s employment.
-A link to Iowa State’s financial aid team on Saturday said, “Sorry, we couldn’t find what you’re looking for.”
+Iowa State did not respond to The Gazette’s request for comment and has not issued any press release on Spencer’s employment.
+A link to Iowa State’s financial aid team reads, “Sorry, we couldn’t find what you’re looking for.”
+A search in Iowa State’s directory also doesn’t find Spencer, who was listed in July as financial aid adviser, according to the internet archive.

-A search in Iowa State’s directory also didn’t find Spencer, although she was listed in July as financial aid adviser, according to the internet archive.
-Rep. Taylor Collins, R-Mediapolis, told The Gazette the Board of Regents confirmed to him they would be discussing the Iowa State post in closed session this week.
+Rep. Taylor Collins, R-Mediapolis, told The Gazette regents confirmed for him they’ll would be discussing the Iowa State post in closed session this week.

 “The Board of Regents is aware of social media posts made by employees and students following the violent and tragic death of Charlie Kirk.
 This should not be celebrated,” Bates said.
 “These posts and others like them are offensive, insensitive, and in no way reflect the views of the Board of Regents or its universities.
 The comments are inconsistent with the board’s values to create a civil and respectful environment at our public universities.”